Blaze Riorden: MLL

 Riorden was drafted 51st overall by the Rochester Rattlers in the 2016 MLL Draft.
 He would primarily serve as a backup to John Galloway in his first two seasons, though he saw more action in his third season following the team's move to Dallas, in part due to Galloway's participation in the 2018 World Lacrosse Championship.
 He made his first career start in a 15-9 win over the Chesapeake Bayhawks in which he made 16 saves.

 PLL

 Riorden was part of the original group of players to join Paul Rabil's PLL, being assigned to Chaos Lacrosse Club.
 During his first season, he was named as an All-Star and won the inaugural Oren Lyons Goalie of the Year Award.
 He would once again win the award the following season while helping Chaos to the Championship Game.
 In 2021, he was named as a captain for the All-Star Game, though he was ultimately unable to participate due to injury.
 He was also a finalist for the Jim Brown MVP Award.

+Riorden set the PLL single game save record on June 6, 2025, making 25 saves in a win over the Denver Outlaws.